asgharsu/WRA410-Assignment-5/README.md

   Will be responsible for:
     Coding the HTML structure of the application.
     The CSS for the control panel of the pen tool.
+    Coding the Javascript for the pen tool.

 Sumaiya:
   Will be responsible for:
-    CSS for the canvas
+    CSS for the canvas.
-    Planning of the Javascript
+    Planning of the Javascript.
     Coding the Javascript for the canvas and the logic for clearing the screen.